What was Trump talking about? How the language of Fox News invaded the final debate.

 The president borrowed from Hannity’s nightly themes and even copied the same phrases the opinion host uses on his daily radio and TV shows.
 Trump accused Biden of “hiding in his basement,” something that Hannity viewers hear on a very regular basis — even as the former vice president has made more and more in-person campaign stops over the past few weeks.

-Trump echoed Hannity and his prime time colleagues on Fox as he attacked Biden’s son, Hunter, accusing both them of a pay-for-play in Ukraine and China.
-In doing so, he highlighted a story reported by the Murdoch-controlled New York Post last week that has since circulated in conservative media, especially on Fox News, about a laptop allegedly belonging to Hunter Biden that contains emails regarding business dealings in Ukraine when he served as a board member on the energy company Burisma.
+Trump echoed Hannity and his prime-time colleagues on Fox as he attacked Biden’s son Hunter, accusing both of a pay-for-play in Ukraine and China.
+In doing so, he highlighted a story reported by the Rupert Murdoch-controlled New York Post last week that has since circulated in conservative media, especially on Fox News, about a laptop allegedly belonging to Hunter Biden that contains emails regarding business dealings in Ukraine when he served as a board member on the energy company Burisma.

 The original story cited material obtained by Trump’s personal lawyer Rudolph W. Giuliani.
-The Washington Post and other media organization’s requests to inspect the laptop hard drive have not been granted, and they have not been able to independently verify or authenticate the emails.
+The Washington Post and other media organizations’ requests to inspect the laptop hard drive have not been granted, and they have not been able to independently verify or authenticate the emails.

 The story has renewed focus in conservative media on Hunter Biden’s business dealings.
-Articles about him were featured prominently on Foxnews.com ahead of the debate, and the lead story on the website after the debate concluded was headlined “Trump, Biden clash over Hunter Biden business questions at final presidential debate.”
+Articles about him were featured prominently on FoxNews.com ahead of the debate, and the lead story on the website after the debate concluded was headlined “Trump, Biden clash over Hunter Biden business questions at final presidential debate.”

-“The intricacies of these allegations, which have not been proven, will escape a lot of people except through the echo chamber,” said NBC’s Andrea Mitchell in post-debate analysis on her home network.
-“They have a very big mega phone and they do have Fox and their whole media operation who will keep amplifying it."
+“The intricacies of these allegations, which have not been proven, will escape a lot of people except through the echo chamber,” said NBC News’s Andrea Mitchell in post-debate analysis on her home network.
+“They have a very big megaphone and they do have Fox and their whole media operation who will keep amplifying it."

 When Biden discounted the story during the debate, Trump asked whether “the laptop is the new ‘Russia, Russia, Russia’ hoax,” an allusion to Hannity’s frequent shorthand for special counsel Robert S. Mueller III’s investigation into Russian interference in the last presidential election.

-During a discussion about energy policy, Trump borrowed another Hannity phrase when he accused Biden of giving way to the policy priorities of “AOC plus three,” meaning Rep. Alexandria Ocasio-Cortez and the three other women who are part of “The Squad” of progressive Democratic congresswomen.
+During a discussion about energy policy, Trump borrowed another Hannity phrase when he accused Biden of giving way to the policy priorities of “AOC plus three,” meaning Rep. Alexandria Ocasio-Cortez (N.Y.) and the three other women who are part of “the Squad” of liberal Democratic congresswomen.
 (Trump had adopted the phrase from Fox prior to Thursday’s debate.)

 Trump also sought to tie Biden to derogatory comments made about law enforcement, referencing a chant at a 2015 protest of “pigs in a blanket, fry ’em like bacon.”

-In a fact-check of Trump’s reference to the chant as representative of the Black Lives Matter group, CNN.com has noted “it is safe to say that the chant is not an official, national or prominent Black Lives Matter slogan.”
-Still, Hannity has frequently tried to tie the phrase to Biden, who broadly supports the Black Lives Matter movement, and Trump made the same move on Thursday night.
+In a fact check of Trump’s reference to the chant as representative of the Black Lives Matter movement, CNN.com has noted “it is safe to say that the chant is not an official, national or prominent Black Lives Matter slogan.”
+Still, Hannity has frequently tried to tie the phrase to Biden, who broadly supports Black Lives Matter, and Trump made the same move on Thursday night.

-Over on Fox News after the debate, Fox Business anchor Neil Cavuto acknowledged “a lot of times they did veer into other things such as scandals and all this controversy you hear about Ukrainian money and Hunter Biden.”
+Over on Fox News after the debate, Fox Business Network anchor Neil Cavuto acknowledged “a lot of times they did veer into other things such as scandals and all this controversy you hear about Ukrainian money and Hunter Biden.”
 And that led to an exchange that got the two candidates trading barbs, he said.

-“It could have gotten very, very muddy,” Cauvto added.
+“It could have gotten very, very muddy,” Cavuto added.
 “It did not, because they just kept moving on from one hit to another.”

 Paul Farhi contributed to this story.